Code Signing Vs. SSL Certificate: Differences Explained

 Cost of Code Signing Certificates

-The cost of a Code Signing certificate is dependent on the certificate authority (CA) issuing the certificate, the type of certificate being issued, and the length of the validity period.
+The certificate authority (CA) issuing the certificate, the type of certificate being issued, and the length of the validity period determine the cost of a Code Signing certificate.

 Standard Code Signing Certificates are generally less expensive than EV Code Signing Certificates because EV Code Signing Certificates require a more rigorous vetting process.

-The installation process for a Code Signing certificate differs based on the type of certificate, the software that will be used to sign the code, and the operating system of the computer where the certificate will be installed.
+The installation process for a Code Signing certificate depends on the certificate type, the code-signing software in use, and the computer’s operating system where the certificate will be installed.
 This is what happens in the installation process of a Code Signing Certificate:

-The software publisher imports the certificate file into the certificate store of the operating system.
-On Windows, this can be done using the Certificates MMC snap-in, and on mac, it can be done using the Keychain Access utility.
-The private key must be associated with the certificate to allow the software publisher to sign the code using the private key.
+The software publisher imports the certificate file into the operating system’s certificate store.
+On Windows, you can do this using the Certificates MMC snap-in; on Mac, you can do it using the Keychain Access utility.
+The software publisher must associate the private key with the certificate to sign the code using the private key.
 The next process is to configure the software according to the Code Signing Certificate.
-Once the Code Signing certificate is installed and configured, the software publisher can use the software to sign the code.
+Once the software publisher installs and configures the Code Signing certificate, they can use the software to sign the code.

 Now, let us discuss the parameters of the SSL certificate.